-- Working with the Fossil Free Israel Forum, we helped bring about the country’s first fossil fuel-free stock index, featuring 112 of the biggest companies across all sectors on the TA-125 Index.
+- Working with the Fossil Free Israel Forum, we helped bring about the country’s first fossil fuel-free stock index, featuring 112 of the biggest companies on the TA-125 Index.
 The forum’s efforts have already diverted millions of dollars to green funds.

-- Cramim and Ofek investment houses committed to divesting from fossil fuels, thereby earning the green investor’s certificate created by the newly established Fossil Free Israel forum.
+- Cramim and Ofek investment houses committed to divest from fossil fuels, earning the green investor’s certificate created by the newly established Fossil Free Israel forum.
 Two other companies (Migdal and Altshular Shaham) pledged to transition gradually.